 - Successfully complete at least 67 percent of the coursework attempted.
 (Students who fail or withdraw from an excessive number classes fail to meet this criterion.)

 - Complete the declared program of study within 150 percent of the published program length.

-The following is not a new regulation, but one that the College will begin to enforce in Spring 2012:
+The following is not a new regulation, but one that the College began to enforce in Spring 2012:

 Financial aid eligibility is calculated based only on courses required or allowed as electives in the student’s declared program of study.

 It is critical that students have an educational plan and stick to it.
 Financial aid awards will be based only on the required and allowed courses in the declared program of study on file in a student record.

 Advice for Students